-4.2 Clinic Documentation and Forms
+4.10 Clinic Documentation and Forms

-The current Clinic Student Handbook and all UNMSLHC clinic forms will be placed on Drop Box, the departmental shared folder.

-All clinic forms and a current version of the Clinic Student Handbook will be updated each semester or periodically with current versions maintained on Drop Box.
+All UNMSLHC clinic forms will be placed on Drop Box, the departmental shared folder.
+Clinic forms will be updated periodically with current versions maintained on Drop Box.
 Students are to print out hard copies of the forms themselves using the departmental computers and printers.
 If unable to print out a hard copy, please ask the front desk or departmental administrator for assistance.